 As books are selected by the meeting host there's not much point contacting us about the book you've just published and you'd like us to all buy and read: this simply isn't how books are selected by the group!

 Can I join?

-We aren't currently looking for new members but we are happy to add you to our waiting list so please contact us if you are interested in joining and we will get back to you if a space becomes available.
+Please contact us if you are interested in joining and we will get back to you if we have a space available.

 How does it work if I get a space?